 In nature I find peace, renewal and truth.
 I hear the beat of nature’s heart.

 As an Oakland resident, I recognize that historically these lands were well cared for and managed by Ohlone peoples, and the greater Bay Area by other groups such as the Miwok.
 But they were stolen from the tribes and polluted over time.
-They are still struggling today to protect sacred sites from being built on and desecrating their ancestors.
+The tribes are still struggling today to protect sacred sites from development including buildings that literally sit atop their ancestors, desecrating their very memory and spirits.
 See http://protectsogoreate.org/

 To return local landscapes to cleaner, more natural states requires commitment and lots of hard, hands-on work.
 A rising tide of people is dedicated to removing invasive species of plants and animals, planting natives in their place and reviving watersheds throughout the area.
-I feel fortunate that I can participate in Friends of Sausal Creek ‘s restoration work in my neighborhood.
+I participate in Friends of Sausal Creek‘s restoration work in my neighborhood.
 It works — an expanding number of bird species have returned along with a few fish.
+Where is your watershed?

 Let me know what kinds of places you would like to visit and we’ll make new discoveries in our nearby parks and waterways.

-By the way, I am a Bay Area naturalist and writer with Certificates in natural history, and environmental management and technology.
-I completed the Forestry Institute for Teachers summer program, which I highly recommend.
-It’s free.
-In my down time, I play the West African djembe, take on friends and foes in Scrabble and photograph wild places.
+In my down time, I play the West African djembe, take on friends and foes in Scrabble, and photograph wild places.